DiffusionLight/DiffusionLight-LoRA-Trainer/README.md

 bash final_train_cont_largeT@900.sh
 ```

-And wait over a night on Single RTX 3090 until it create folder `ThisIsTheFinal-lora-hdr-continuous-largeT@900/0_-5/checkpoint-2500` which we provide in main repository
+wait over a night on Single RTX 3090 until it create folder `ThisIsTheFinal-lora-hdr-continuous-largeT@900/0_-5/checkpoint-2500` which we provide in main repository

 ### Dataset